SimonFJ20/website/articles/programming/the_switch_statement_and_its_future.md

+S. F. Jakobsen &lt;simonfromjakobsen@gmail.com&gt;, 27.
+September 2023

-# Switch-statements and their future
+# The switch-statement and its future

 The switch-statement and it's consequences have been a disaster for the discipline of programming.